 "A nonchalant string of anecdotes and wisecracks, told by a fellow who doesn't have a name, and has never caught a mouse, and isn't much good for anything except watching human beings in action…" —The New Yorker Written from 1904 through 1906, Soseki Natsume's comic masterpiece, I Am a Cat, satirizes the foolishness of upper-middle-class Japanese society during the Meiji era.
 With acerbic wit and sardonic perspective, it follows the whimsical adventures of a world-weary stray kitten who comments on the follies and foibles of the people around him.
 A classic of Japanese literature, I Am a Cat is one of Soseki's best-known novels.
 Considered by many as the most significant writer in modern Japanese history, Soseki's I Am a Cat is a classic novel sure to be enjoyed for years to come.

-A deeply personal, intimate conversation about music and writing between the internationally acclaimed, best-selling author and his close friend, the former conductor of the Boston Symphony Orchestra.
+An intimate conversation about music and creativity, between the internationally bestselling writer and a world-class conductor.
+'My only purpose in this book was for me, as a music lover, to have a discussion of music with the musician Seiji Ozawa that was as open and honest as possible.
+I simply wanted to bring out the ways that each of us (though on vastly different levels) is dedicated to music.'
 Haruki Murakami's passion for music runs deep.
-Before turning his hand to writing, he ran a jazz club in Tokyo, and from The Beatles' "Norwegian Wood" to Franz Liszt's "Years of Pilgrimage," the aesthetic and emotional power of music permeates every one of his much-loved books.
-Now, in Absolutely on Music , Murakami fulfills a personal dream, sitting down with his friend, acclaimed conductor Seiji Ozawa, to talk, over a period of two years, about their shared interest.
+Before turning his hand to writing, he ran a jazz club in Tokyo, and the aesthetic and emotional power of music permeates every one of his much-loved books.
+Now, in Absolutely on Music, Murakami fulfills a personal dream, sitting down with his friend, acclaimed conductor Seiji Ozawa, to talk about their shared interest.
 Transcribed from lengthy conversations about the nature of music and writing, here they discuss everything from Brahms to Beethoven, from Leonard Bernstein to Glenn Gould, from record collecting to pop-up orchestras, and much more.
-Ultimately this book gives readers an unprecedented glimpse into the minds of the two maestros.
-It is essential reading for book and music lovers everywhere.
+Ultimately this book gives readers an unprecedented glimpse into the minds of two maestros.

 Asako è una studentessa di 17 anni silenziosa e assorta.
 Un giorno Asako decide di cambiare vita, si fa da parte, esce di scena: abbandona la scuola e si nasconde in casa senza che la madre se ne accorga.
 Liberata la sua stanza da tutti gli oggetti, gettati i vestiti, i giochi, il computer, Asako si accinge a sparire, quando incontra un bambino di dieci anni che cambierà la sua esistenza.
 Grazie a quel computer prima abbandonato, poi recuperato, i due si immergono nel mondo impersonale delle chat-line, e avviano una rete di incontri erotici che è al tempo stesso un vero e proprio lavoro e un teatro delle ombre, in cui annullare la propria identità e scoprirsi diversi.